-- Applicant is a New Zealand citizen or permanent resident.
+- The applicant is a New Zealand citizen or permanent resident.

-- Applicant is aged 18 years or older.
+- The applicant is aged 18 years or older.

-- Applicant has an active New Zealand bank account in his/her own name.
+- The applicant has an active New Zealand bank account in his/her name.

-- Applicant earns $350 in the hand after taxes and deductions each week and wages/payments are direct credited into their bank account.
+- Applicant earns $350 in the hand after taxes and deductions each week and wages/payments are directly credited into their bank account.

 - Applicant affordability assessment demonstrates an ability to repay any approved loan without experiencing undue financial hardship.

-- Applicant can meet loan repayment schedule as well as meeting their current financial obligations.
+- Applicant can meet loan repayment schedules as well as meeting their current financial obligations.

-- Applicant is not already suffering financial hardship, bankrupt or SIO/NAP.
+- The applicant is not already suffering financial hardship, bankruptcy, or SIO/NAP.

-- Applicants’ income is sufficient and stable enough to meet loan repayments, other financial commitments and living necessities.
+- The applicant’s income is sufficient and stable enough to meet loan repayments, other financial commitments, and living necessities.

-Unforeseen hardship is classed as illness/injury/redundancy/relationship breakups (including the death of your partner) or anything which would reasonably cause you to be unable to pay your repayments.
+Unforeseen hardship is classed as illness/injury/redundancy/relationship breakups (including the death of your partner) or anything that would reasonably cause you to be unable to pay your repayments.

 If any of our borrowers suffer from unforeseen hardship, we will work with them to establish a mutually acceptable repayment plan for their loan.